MewsSystems/gitbook-connector-api/operations/messagethreads.md

 ## Get all message threads

 Get all message threads that you have created, filtered by time interval and/or specific message thread IDs.
-Note this operation uses [Pagination](../guidelines/pagination.md).
+Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request